dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 Worth noting that for 10.12 -&gt; 10.13.5, you would need to fake the iGPU to the same values in the Kaby Lake guide, as this was before native Coffee Lake iGPU showed up.
 10.13.6 natively supports Coffee Lake

 We also add 2 more properties, `framebuffer-patch-enable` and `framebuffer-stolenmem`.
 The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.
-This is usually unnecessary, as this can be configured in BIOS(64 or 96MB recommended).
+This is usually unnecessary, as this can be configured in BIOS(64MB recommended) but required when not available.

 For users with black screen issues after verbose on B360, B365, H310, H370, Z390, please see the [BusID iGPU patching](/extras/gpu-patches.md#iGPU-BusID-Patching) page